madariss5/Blacksky-XMD/HEROKU.md

 3. Connect your GitHub repository to Heroku
 4. Set up the environment variables as described above
 5. Deploy the app
-6. Check the logs for the QR code or pairing code
-7. Scan the QR code with WhatsApp to authenticate

 ## Important Notes

 - The bot requires a worker dyno, not a web dyno
 - Make sure you have the proper buildpacks installed (heroku/nodejs)
-- Keep your creds.json file secure and never commit it to version control
+- Keep your session ID secure and never share it
 - If using pairing code, make sure USE_PAIRING is set to "true"

 ## Troubleshooting